LQXshane/project-kumato/README.md

     * Hybrid between two tomatoes

-    * Change of disease and time to reproduce
+    * Chance of disease and time to reproduce

     * Compatibility checks for various traits